 Facing an IRS tax levy and need help?
 We’re here to answer all of your questions.

-What is an IRS Notice of Levy?
+What is a Notice of Levy?

 An IRS Notice of Levy is a letter sent to taxpayers who have not paid their back taxes and have an IRS lien placed against them.
 The IRS is notifying the delinquent taxpayer that they will begin collecting the debt using levy actions such as wage garnishment, property seizure, and bank account seizure.
 A notice of levy causes many problems for taxpayers.
 It means that the taxpayers’ accounts and assets may be frozen by the tax lien, which may prevent the possibilities of selling them or changing ownership of the items.
 The taxpayer only has 30 days in which to take care of the tax debt before the levy actions are taken.
 Failing to pay back the full amount of the debt after receiving an IRS notice of levy will mean that levy actions will start unless the necessary steps have been taken.